-- Openness - Engaging comprehensively with institutional stakeholders - Engaging with individual citizens and service users effectively - The annual accounts are published in a timely manner and in accordance with specified timescales so that the financial position and performance of the authority is open to public scrutiny in a timely manner. - A Transparency Policy Statement is in place and the authority publishes data such as payments to suppliers, senior officers' salaries and structure, contracts and tenders etc in line with the local government transparency code which is available on the authority's website. - Committee meetings, agendas and minutes are published in accordance with the Forward Plan and publication of agendas is done in accordance with the Local Government Act 1972.
+Engaging comprehensively with institutional stakeholders Engaging with individual citizens and service users effectively

+- The annual accounts are published in a timely manner and in accordance with specified timescales so that the financial position and performance of the authority is open to public scrutiny in a timely manner. - A Transparency Policy Statement is in place and the authority publishes data such as payments to suppliers, senior officers' salaries and structure, contracts and tenders etc. in line with the local government transparency code which is available on the authority's website.
+Committee meetings, agendas and minutes are published in accordance with the Forward Plan and publication of agendas is done in accordance with the Local Government Act 1972.
 Where statutory timescales are not met then the appropriate consultation takes place with the Chair of the Overview and Scrutiny Committee with regard to call-in.
 Council, Cabinet and Committee reports clearly outline their purpose, so the public can understand what the decision is aiming to achieve.
 Reports also address financial legal, equalities, risk and sustainability implications to aid Members in their decisions making. - Members and the public are able to ask questions at Council, Cabinet and the Overview and Scrutiny Committee.
-Public questions can be asked at other committee meetings, eg, Licensing, Planning.
-All meetings are held in public unless exempt business is under discussion. - Overview and Scrutiny committee promotes open and transparent decision making, democratic accountability and holds the Cabinet to account for its decisions.

-- As part of the budget setting process consultation takes place through the authority's website and by attendance at meetings of the parish councils and business community by the Chief Finance Officer and Cabinet Member Finance / Leader of the Council. - Engagement with staff happens in a number of ways; whole authority staff sessions held a minimum of once a year, directorate team meetings, divisional team meetings, one-to-one meetings, monthly "wearecbc newsletter with a foreword from a member of the Executive Board, etc. - Outside the budget process, engagement and consultation with the public is undertaken through public meetings, surveys and other mechanisms as required throughout the year or around specific topics, eg, Cheltenham Plan. - A statement on Community Involvement is published which sets out the opportunities by which the public and organisations can engage with the planning system, including the procedures and methods used to consult on planning applications. - Performance against the corporate plan is reported on an annual basis, considered by the Overview and Scrutiny Committee and Cabinet and the report is published on the authority's website. - Transparency data is published on the website and includes, supplier payments, senior management structure charts, annual pay policy statement, and from 2018 gender pay gap as at 31 March for the previous financial year.
+Public questions can be asked at other committee meetings, e.g. Licensing, Planning.
+All meetings are held in public unless exempt business is under discussion. - Overview and Scrutiny committee promotes open and transparent decision making, democratic accountability and holds the Cabinet to account for its decisions. - As part of the budget setting process consultation takes place through the authority's website and by attendance at meetings of the parish councils and business community by the Executive Director Finance and Assets and Cabinet Member Finance / Leader of the Council. - Engagement with staff happens in a number of ways; whole authority staff sessions held a minimum of once a year, directorate team meetings, divisional team meetings, one-to-one meetings, monthly #wearecbc newsletter with a foreword from a member of the Executive Leadership Team, etc. - Outside the budget process, engagement and consultation with the public is undertaken through public meetings, surveys and other mechanisms as required throughout the year or around specific topics, e.g. Cheltenham Plan. - A Statement on Community Involvement is approved which sets out the opportunities by which the public and organisations can engage with the planning system, including the procedures and methods used to consult on planning applications.
+This is due to be refreshed in 2019.

+- Performance against the corporate plan is monitored via Overview and Scrutiny and reported on an annual basis, reports are published on the authority's website. - Transparency data is published on the website and includes, supplier payments, senior management structure charts, annual pay policy statement, and from 2018 gender pay gap as at 31 March for the previous financial year.
 Where data is not available in the published data sets, instructions are available on how to make a Freedom of Information Request and the procedure that will be followed to answer the request.